Top Ten Study Abroad Tips for Parents

 Educate Yourself: Chances are you will feel more secure about your child studying abroad if you do the right research.

-- Along with your student, learn a few of the local words and phrases.
+- Along with your child, learn a few of the local words and phrases.

 - Read all program literature and any available student accounts of studying abroad.

-- Never hesitate to ask questions of your student, the advisor or even a program administrator.
+- Never hesitate to ask questions of your child, the advisor, or even a program administrator.

 Letting Go: Sending your child to study abroad involves a certain amount of letting go on your part.
 It can be difficult to do, but to ease it, you should begin the process well before departure.

-- Allow your student to make the most of the study abroad decisions - be a guide, not a supervisor.
+- Allow your child to make the most of the study abroad decisions - be a guide, not a supervisor.

-- Give your student the information and resources he or she needs to make informed decisions.
+- Give your child the information and resources he or she needs to make informed decisions.

-- Don't expect to hear from your student every day while he or she is abroad and don't make your student feel bad about that.
+- Don't expect to hear from your child every day while he or she is abroad and don't make your student feel bad about that.

 - Talk with parents whose children have previously studied abroad and try to prepare for the emotions they experienced.

-- Pack a few extra photos of your student in case he or she needs to get a new passport.
+- Pack a few extra photos of your child in case he or she needs to get a new passport.

-- If your student wears glasses, get him or her an extra pair or two to take with, particularly if they are prescription lenses.
+- If your child wears glasses, get him or her an extra pair or two to take with, particularly if they are prescription lenses.

 - If your student is taking any prescription medications, be sure to get an extra supply and a copy of the prescription.
 Try to obtain a note from the doctor regarding your child's need for the medication in case any issues arise during the customs process.

-- Establish a plan of communication with your student prior to departure.
+- Establish a plan of communication with your child before departure.
 It is important to realize that this plan may need to be altered once your child has settled into a study abroad routine.

 - Students and parents should both have a set of emergency contacts with them at all times, including contacts from the school and program.